-Duc is a collection of tools that can be used to index, inspect and visualize disk usage on Unix-like operating systems.
-Don’t think of it as a simple CLI tool that merely displays a fancy graph of your disk usage.
+Duc is a collection of tools that can be used to index, inspect and visualize disk usage in Linux and Unix-like operating systems.
+Don't think of it as a simple CLI tool that merely displays a fancy graph of your disk usage on Linux.
 It is built to scale quite well on huge filesystems.
 Duc has been tested on systems that consisted of more than 500 million files and several petabytes of storage without any problems.

-Duc is quite fast and versatile tool.
+Duc is quite fast and versatile tool to inspect Linux disk usage.
 It stores your disk usage in an optimized database, so you can quickly find where your bytes are as soon as the index is completed.
 In addition, it comes with various user interfaces and back-ends to access the database and draw the graphs.

 Here is the list of currently supported user interfaces (UI):